 - Water-based Poly

-No matter what paint you use, it’s always always always best to prep the wood for paint.
+No matter what paint you use, it’s always always, always best to prep the wood for paint.
 Learn all about how to prepare furniture for painting here.

 Shellac dries super fast though!
 So prep doesn’t have to take very long at all!